tc39/proposal-wavy-dot/README.md

 ```

 ## Caveats

+To fully implement promise pipelining requires more support from the *handled Promises* API.
+We will require at least one new hook to notify the handler when a *Promise* resolves to another *Promise*, but this change can be introduced in a later stage of this proposal while maintaining backward compatibility.

 It is worth noting that TypeScript has introduced postfix bang as a non-null assertion operator, which conflicts with our proposed usage (`x![a]` means assert `x` is not null, then return the `a` property).